Snowplowing of County Roads

 County of Wetaskiwin has 2,028 kilometers of roadways, 77 subdivisions, 8 Hamlets which are cleared with a combination of equipment from truck snowplows to graders.

-There are 12 grader beats in the County, with an average of 100 kilometers per beat.
+There are 12 grader beats in the County, with an average of 100 miles (160 km) per beat.

-Public Works crews do their best to ensure that roadways are opened up as quickly as possible; however time frames will vary depending on the severity and duration of the storm.
-Click here to see the County’s Gravel Road Maintenance Requirements Policy #3205.
+Public Works crews do their best to ensure that roadways are opened as quickly as possible; however, time frames will vary depending on the severity and duration of the storm.
+Click here to see the County’s Gravel Road Maintenance Requirements Policy.

-Snow Clean Up Efforts Once all County roads have been opened up, crews and equipment begin the longer process of roadway clean-up.
+Once all County roads have been opened, crews and equipment begin the longer process of roadway clean-up.

-Graders are also equipped with specialized ice blades (Sandvik) to help break up the ice to allow gravel to surface – in an effort to provide for better traction on ice packed roads.
+Graders are also equipped with specialized ice blades (Sandvik) to help break up the ice to allow gravel to surface – to provide for better traction on ice packed roads.

 Please be advised that plowing snow from your yard into the County right of ways is not permitted.
 Concerns such liability, safety and equipment damage are factors.
 Plowing snow into the ditches or onto the side of the roads puts our employees and the safety of the traveling public at risk.